takeradi/takeradi-blog/source/_posts/Atom-Packages.md

 A basic linter for your javascript files.
 There are many other linters available.
 Pick what you like the most.

 10. [Activate Power Mode](https://atom.io/packages/activate-power-mode):
+This is a fun one!
 Sometimes, only activating power mode can save you.
-This package was made for trying times.
+This package was made for times like that.
 Activate power mode and code your problems away! :D

+Atom has lots of other useful packages.
+It sucks though that its integration with Git is not that great.
+Weird right?
+Made by GitHub :-/ Lets hope that they decide to solve that issue in their next update.

-Atom has lots of other useful plugins.
-Let me know which ones you like the most!
+Let me know which Atom packages you like the most!